-Galveston Bay Rivers and Bayous Grade: C (Adequate for Now)
+Galveston Bay Rivers and Bayous Grade: B (Good)

-In 2015, bacteria concentrations exceeded screening levels in only 18 percent of samples collected from Galveston Bay, indicating that the risk of bacterial infection while swimming in its open waters remained low.
-However, swimming in the rivers, streams, and bayous upstream from Galveston Bay is generally discouraged, as 42 percent of samples collected from those areas exceeded screening levels in 2015.
+In 2017, bacteria concentrations exceeded screening levels in only 7 percent of samples collected from Galveston Bay, indicating that the risk of bacterial infection while swimming in its open waters remained low yielding the grade of an A. Additionally, the rivers, streams and bayous grade received a B for the second year in a row.
+Of the 25 watersheds included in the Report Card, 5 watersheds saw some improvement compared to last year's grades.
+Nine watersheds saw no change, while four watersheds (Armand-Taylor Bayou, Cedar Bayou, Clear Cree, and Houston Ship Channel) degraded.
+A number of watersheds received A's.
+However, swimming in certain rivers, streams, and bayous upstream from Galveston Bay may be discouraged, as 35 percent of samples collected in these urban and suburban areas still exceeded screening levels in 2017.
+Check the map of High Swim Risk Watersheds below.